CrowdStrike/crimson-falcon/docs/ReconApi.md

 > <DomainNotificationDetailsResponseV1> get_notifications_detailed_v1(ids)

 Get detailed notifications based on their IDs.
-These include the raw intelligence content that generated the match.
+These include the raw intelligence content that generated the match or part of it.

+Get detailed notifications based on their IDs.
+These include the raw intelligence content that generated the match or part of it.
+In case the content is only partial, a URL is provided under the resource's 'details.full_content_url' path.
+When present, use this URL to retrieve the full raw text content of the item.
+Please note this URL has a limited TTL.
+To get a fresh valid one, perform a new call to this API endpoint.

 ### Examples